13 Things a Stand-Up Comedian Won’t Tell You

-Don’t worry, we rarely pick on audience members unless we’re provoked
+9. Don’t worry, we rarely pick on audience members unless we’re provoked.

-When will we stop telling a joke?
-When it stops getting laughs
+10. When will we stop telling a joke?
+When it stops getting laughs.

-Joke stealing is rare, but it does happen
+11. Joke stealing is rare, but it does happen.

-Jeff Caldwell, who was a Letterman regular, says, “I had a joke stolen and done on the Tonight Show years ago.
+Jeff Caldwell, a Letterman regular, says, “I had a joke stolen and done on the Tonight Show years ago.
 I sent the guy a nasty letter, and he sent me $500.
 With as little money as I had back then, I was praying he’d steal a few more jokes.”
-Check out these surprisingly inspirational quotes from top comedians.

-We don’t care who your favorite comedians are
+12. We don’t care who your favorite comedians are.

-When did we know we had made it?
-When we were on Letterman
+13. When do we know we’ve made it?
+When we’re on Letterman.

-“For most stand-ups, it was the end of the rainbow,” says Andrea Henry.
+“For most stand-ups, it’s the end of the rainbow,” says Andrea Henry.
 “That said, if they ever brought back Hollywood Squares, that would be at the top of my list.
 Every episode looked like a party.”
-Next, don't miss the 9 secrets to telling a great joke, according to stand-up comedians.